cheomanigua/webdevdocs/content/vim.md

 #### Special operations

 Move all lines that start with specific character/s to the end of the document.
-In this example, the specific characers is `static`:
+In this example, the specific characters is `static`:
 ```
 :g/^static/m$`
 ```